-The Corporation's net loss totaled \$326,932 for the year ended December 31, 2021, with basic and diluted loss per share of \$0.01.
-This compares with a net loss of \$251,348 with basic and diluted loss per shares of \$0.01 for the year ended December 31, 2020.
-The Corporation had no revenue in both periods presented.
+The Corporation's net loss totaled \$908,378 for FY 2022, with basic and diluted loss per share of \$0.02.
+This compares to a net loss of \$326,932 with basic and diluted loss per share of \$0.01 for FY 2021.
 The increase in net loss was principally due to:

-- Exploration and evaluation expenditures of \$259,433 for the year ended December 31, 2021, compared to an expense of \$321,271 for the year ended December 31, 2020.
-The decrease can be attributed to decrease in exploration activity. - Professional fees and outside services decreased in the year ended December 31, 2021, to \$29,096 compared with \$31,807 for the same period in 2020, primarily due to lower corporate activity requiring external professional support services.
-Professional fees and outside services consist of legal fees, audit and accounting fees and other professional fees. - Administration expenses increased in the year ended December 31, 2021, to \$20,758 compared with \$18,561 for the same period in 2020.
+- Revenues increased to \$30,000 for FY 2022 compared to \$nil for FY 2021.
+The increase is due to a cash payment of \$30,000 from Voyager related to the Mont Sorcier property which was received during the current period compared to \$nil for the same period in 2021. - Exploration and evaluation expenditures of \$871,765 for FY 2022 compared to an expense of \$259,433 for FY 2021.
+The increase in expense can be attributed to increase in exploration activity. - Professional fees and outside services increased in FY 2022 to \$36,028 compared with \$29,096 in FY 2021, primarily due to higher corporate activity requiring external professional support services.
+Professional fees and outside services consist of legal fees, audit and accounting fees and other professional fees. - Administration expenses increased in FY 2022 to \$24,103 compared with \$20,758 for FY 2021.
 The administration expenses consist of office supplies and maintenance, shareholder information, advertising and promotion as well as insurance and other.

-- Management services increased in the year ended December 31, 2021, to \$80,465 compared with \$73,205 for the same period in 2020.
-On December 29, 2012, CIM entered into a Management Services Agreement with Globex under which the Corporation would receive management services including administrative, compliance, corporate secretarial, risk management support and advisory services.
-The increase reflects more corporate activity during the period end reporting. - Share-based compensation and payments increased in the year ended December 31, 2021, to \$17,361 compared with \$nil for the year ended December 31, 2020.
-The increase is due to 100,000 stock options granted during the year ended December 31, 2021 compared to nil for the same period in 2020.
-The Corporation expenses its stock options in accordance with the vesting terms of the stock options granted. - The increase in fair value of investments for the year ended December 31, 2021, was \$35,899 compared with an increase in fair value of investments of \$53,962 for the same period in 2020.
-The decrease in fair value of investments was due to the change in fair value of marketable securities. - Gain on sale of investments in the year ended December 31, 2021, was \$1,125 compared to \$nil for the same period in 2020.
-The gain on sale of investments was due to the sale of 15,000 Voyager Metals shares in the year ended December 31, 2021 compared to nil for the same period in 2020. - Income tax recovery decreased in the year ended December 31, 2021, to \$50,190 compared to income tax recovery of \$157,883 for the same period in 2020.
-The Corporation has adopted a policy whereby proceeds from flow-through issuances are allocated between the offering of shares and the sale of tax benefits based on the difference between the quoted price of the existing shares and the amount the investor pays for the shares.
+- Share-based compensation and payments decreased in FY 2022 to \$nil compared with \$17,361 for FY 2021.
+The decrease is due to nil stock options granted during FY 2022 compared to 100,000 for FY 2021.
+The Corporation expenses its stock options in accordance with the vesting terms of the stock options granted. - Management services decreased in FY 2022 to \$77,812 compared with \$80,465 for FY 2021.
+On December 29, 2012, CIM entered into a Management Services Agreement with Globex under which the Corporation receives management services including administrative, compliance, corporate secretarial, risk management support and advisory services.
+The decrease reflects less corporate activity during the year. - The decrease in fair value of investments for FY 2022 was \$3,523 compared with an increase in fair value of investments of \$35,899 for FY 2021.
+The change in fair value of investments was due to the change in fair value of marketable securities. - Loss on sale of investments in FY 2022 was \$52,395 compared to a gain of \$1,125 for FY 2021.
+The loss or gain on sale of investments was due to the sale of 704,500 Voyager shares in FY 2022 compared to 15,000 in FY 2021. - Income tax recovery decreased in FY 2022 to \$100,738 compared to income tax recovery of \$50,190 in FY 2021.
+The Corporation has adopted a policy whereby proceeds from flow-through share issuances are allocated between the offering of shares and the sale of tax benefits based on the difference between the quoted price of the existing shares and the amount the investor pays for the shares.
 A liability is recognized for this difference and is extinguished by crediting income tax recovery on a pro-rata basis as the expenditures are made. - All other expenses related to general working capital purposes.